Dieg0Lir4/Implementation-of-Computational-Methods/README.md

 Finally there was a faster way to implement the solution.

 If we remember the complexity is O(27n), this 27 comes from having to consult the 27 rules established in my code.
 In order to reduce this number we can use another data structure to make the search faster, but again prolog does not have an easy way to input other data structures.
-(As a note for future evidence I will use a language that I understand better)

 We can use the following image to choose another data structure: